 UNE also offers an online Master’s degree in public health through the College of Graduate and Professional Studies.
 Whether you are a working professional or a traditional student, the distance education format of the program makes it accessible to you anywhere there is a computer with internet access.
 Through the program, you work with faculty who are experienced public health practitioners, researchers and educators, actively engaging in online discussions, email exchanges and group projects with other students.

 Ruth Dufresne, research associate with the University of New England Westbrook College of Health Professions’ School of Community and Population Health, presented at the Annual...

 Rebecca J. Boulos, M.P.H., Ph.D., assistant clinical professor in the School of Community and Population Health , and Anne-Marie Davee, M.S., R.D., L.D., SNAP-Ed senior...

 Rebecca J. Boulos, M.P.H., Ph.D., assistant clinical professor in the University of New England’s School of Community and Population Health , co-authored an article in...

-Forum InterProfessional Education Collaborative
+Lecture Interprofessional Education Collaborative

 Seminar Center for Excellence in the Neurosciences Seminar Series